manjitsingh-yadav/drupal-k8s/README.md

 # drupal-k8s
 Launching Drupal instances in a k8s cluster

-Create following directories on worker nodes:
+1. Create following directories on worker nodes:
 - /drupal-data
 - /drupal-mysql-data

+2. Create kubernetes objects using the YAML files.
-Access the drupal site using IP and port exposed by the NodePort services.
+3. Access the drupal site using IP and port exposed by the NodePort services.

-Make use of credentials mentioned in secret object and the cluster IP service name to configure the DRUPAL application.
+4. Make use of credentials mentioned in secret object and the cluster IP service name to configure the DRUPAL application.